vishnuGops/Angular_Master/Notes.md

-What is Angular?
+# What is Angular?

--- Frontend javascript framework to build UI for apps.
-Helps build interactive, modern web user interface.
+- Angular is a frontend JavaScript framework used to build user interfaces (UI) for web applications.
+It enables the creation of interactive, modern web UIs.
--- Collection of tools and features to build basic to complex web applications.
+- It provides a collection of tools and features to build web applications ranging from simple to complex.
---Simplifies the process of building complex web applications by giving various rules and features and concepts to use.
+- Angular simplifies the development process by providing structured rules, features, and concepts that streamline the building of complex web applications.

-Why a framework?
+# Why Use a Framework?

--- can write declaractive code instead of vanilla JS.
-Vanilla JS - Step by step explicit instructions to web Declarative JS - Used by Angular, where we define the target state or states which contains special instructions unlocked by angular.
-We can define target states to be custom, and write declarative code in markup and angular does the heavy lifting.
--- Use of components which are custom HTML templates which can be used to build overall inteface by breaking everything into simpler blocks.
-Not only simify components but also logic can be broken up making software dev simpler.
--- Embraces some OOP principles and concepts.
--- Uses Typescript not javascript.
-Typescript is javascript with strict and strong typing added.
-Easier to catch errors in typescript.
+- **Declarative Code**: Unlike vanilla JavaScript, which requires step-by-step explicit instructions, Angular allows developers to write declarative code.
+This means defining the desired state or states, and Angular manages the details to reach those states.

+  - **Vanilla JavaScript**: Requires explicit, step-by-step instructions.
+  - **Declarative JavaScript**: Used by Angular to define target states with special instructions, simplifying the development process.

+- **Component-Based Architecture**: Angular uses components, which are custom HTML templates, to build the overall interface.
+This approach breaks the application into simpler, reusable blocks, making both UI development and logic management easier and more modular.

+- **Object-Oriented Principles**: Angular embraces certain object-oriented programming (OOP) principles and concepts, which can help in organizing and maintaining code.

+- **TypeScript Integration**: Angular uses TypeScript instead of JavaScript.
+TypeScript is a superset of JavaScript that includes strict and strong typing, making it easier to catch errors during development and improving code maintainability.